despark/javascript/README.md

     var superPower = new SuperPower();
     ```

-  - Use one `var` declaration per variable.
-    It's easier to add new variable declarations this way, and you never have
-    to worry about swapping out a `;` for a `,` or introducing punctuation-only
-    diffs.
+  - You can chain the declaration of multiple variables with a single use of `var` declaration and all variables after it separated by `,` and a new line, tabbulated one level.

     ```javascript
     // bad
-    var items = getItems(),
+    var items = getItems();
-        goSportsTeam = true,
+    var goSportsTeam = true;
-        dragonball = 'z';
+    var dragonball = 'z';

     // bad
     // (compare to above, and try to spot the mistake)